- About MCS

 MCS has a strong community of teachers, staff, students, and parents, all working in concert to the best outcome for our children.
 It is a place where parents are active partners in their children’s education.
 We have a very active parent/teacher organization (the PTO), a strong, forward-thinking board, and an outstanding team of administrators responsible for each of the programs – toddler/primary, elementary, and adolescent.

 We have a robust academic program that promotes independent learning with an emphasis on building concepts, problem-solving, and mastery of skills.
-Our specials include P.E., Spanish, Music and Art for all students from K to 8th grade and Spanish and Music for our pre-K students.
-A variety of clubs, sports, and classes are available after school to our elementary and middle school age students.
+Our specials include P.E., Spanish, Music, Ceramics, and Art for all students from K to 8th grade and Spanish and Music for our pre-K students.
+A variety of clubs, sports, and classes are available after school.

 The centerpiece of the campus is the beautiful fine arts building, The Spark Center, which houses our music and art programs.
 Finally, the children enjoy outdoor learning and play all over campus with three playgrounds, outdoor learning centers, a sport field, sand volleyball court, track, basketball and four square courts, plus a wonderful wooded area.